cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 ## 🔲 Plans Your Meals

-We will be publishing the menus for all of the meals being served on Aug 31 and Sept 1 soon.
+We have published [the menus](/conference/meals) for all of the meals being served on Aug 31 and Sept 1.

-While the resort will do its best to accomodate everyone's needs, there are certain things they are not equipped for, such as preparing kosher or halal meals.
+While the resort will do its best to accommodate everyone's needs, there are certain things they are not equipped for, such as preparing kosher or halal meals.

 In the event that our catering plan does not work for you, please make sure you have a plan.

 ## 🔲 Bringing Guests

-If you are bringing family or friends, please review our [Significant Other (SO) Track](/conference/so-track), which includes information on how folks can plug-in to: meals, child care, activities, connecting with other SOs, discounts at Sunriver Resort and more!
+If you are bringing family or friends, please review our [Significant Other (SO) Track](/conference/so-track), which includes information on how guests of attendees can plug-in to: meals, child care, activities, connecting with other SOs, discounts at Sunriver Resort and more!

 ## 🔲 Make Reservations